R3m0tEe/HTB_Auto_Scanning_Tool/README.md

 # HTB_Auto_Scanning_Tool

-This auto scanning tool is a collection of Nmap, Gobuster and Nikto tools.
+This auto scanning tool is a collection of Nmap, Gobuster and Nikto tools (3 in 1).
 Mostly created to ease the scanning process of HTB boxes.

 # Setup